-As we detail in Section 5, preliminary results show that initializing the search by naïvely copying existing plans did not result in efficient planning, and in most cases was inferior compared to replanning from scratch with a randomly generated starting population.
-This is due to the high cost of calculating the fitness values of long starting plans, specifically, because fitness evaluation must consider the possibility that every tactic in the plan may succeed or fail, the evaluation time is exponential with respect to the plan size.
+Preliminary results showed that initializing the search by naïvely copying existing plans did not result in efficient planning, and in most cases was inferior compared to replanning from scratch with a randomly generated starting population.
+This is due to the high cost of calculating the fitness values of long starting plans.
 To realize the benefits of reuse, we introduce several strategies for lowering this cost, including seeding the initial population with a fraction of randomly generated plans in addition to previous plans, prematurely terminating the evaluations of long running plans, and reducing the size of starting plans by randomly splitting these plans into smaller plan trimmings.
-Table 1 shows a summary of these approaches.

-To reduce the number of long starting plans that the planner needs to evaluate, we initialize a scratch_ratio percent of the starting population with short (a maximum depth of ten) randomly generated plans, and only seed the remaining 1 - scratch_ratio individuals with reused plans.
+To reduce the number of long starting plans that the planner needs to evaluate, we initialize a scratch\ratio percent of the starting population with short (a maximum depth of ten) randomly generated plans, and only seed the remaining 1-scratch\ratio individuals with reused plans.
 This reduces the amount of time spent evaluating the fitness of the starting plan in the new situation while still allowing for the reusable parts of the existing plan to bootstrap the search.

-Since the evaluation time is exponential with respect to the plan size, a few of the longest plans can take significantly longer to evaluate than the rest of the population.
-To prevent wasting search resources on excessively long plans, we introduce a kill_ratio parameter that terminates the evaluation of overly long plans and assigns them a fitness of zero.
-When kill_ratio percent of individuals have been evaluated, evaluation stops and all outstanding plans receive a fitness of zero.
-This approach leverages the parallelizability of GP to avoid hard-coding hardware and planning problem-dependent maximum evaluation times, but requires planning on hardware with multiple cores.
+Since the evaluation time is exponential with respect to the plan size, the few longest plans in the population can take significantly longer to evaluate than the rest of the population.
+To prevent wasting search resources on excessively long plans, we introduce a kill\ratio parameter that terminates the evaluation of overly long plans and assigns them a fitness of zero.
+When kill\ratio percent of individuals have been evaluated, evaluation stops and all outstanding plans receive a fitness of zero.
+This approach leverages the parallelizability of GP to avoid hard-coding hardware and planning problem dependent maximum evaluation times, but requires planning on hardware with multiple cores.

 Lastly, to further reduce the cost of reuse, rather than completely copying large starting plans, we initialize the search with small plan "trimmings" from the initial plan.
-Our planner generates trimmings by randomly choosing a node in the starting plan using Koza's node selector [27] that can serve as the root of a new tree.
+Our planner generates trimmings by randomly choosing a node in the starting plan using Koza's node selector [25] that can serve as the root of a new tree.
 This subtree is then added to the starting population.
 The process is repeated until the desired number of reused individuals is obtained.